ckeditor/ckeditor4-docs/guides/skin_sdk/test/README.md

    load the editor in Hebrew and see the editor in RTL.
  * Enable High Contrast on Windows (<code>SHIFT+ALT+PRINT-SCREEN</code>) and reload the page.
- * Play with the the UI Color sample to check the chameleon feature.
+ * Play with the UI Color sample to check the chameleon feature.